vvs0x/quantitative-portfolio-analysis/README.md

 # Quantitative Portfolio Analysis

 Quantitative analysis of a diversified investment portfolio over a one-year period.
 This project evaluates performance metrics including risk-adjusted returns, maximum drawdown, and volatility analysis.
 Portfolio performance is benchmarked against the MSCI ACWI index.
+The investment approach follows a long-term buy-and-hold strategy with portfolio rebalancing triggered by the 5/25 rule.

 ### Portfolio Composition